Psmths/windows-forensic-artifacts/account/evtx-4625-failed-logon.md

 | Account For Which Logon Failed / Account Name | Name of account that authenticated |
 | Network Information / Source Network Address | IP address of source endpoint |

+> [!NOTE]
-**NOTE:** The SID may be translated by event viewer.
+> The SID may be translated by event viewer.
 To view the raw SID, look at the event's XML data, which has the following fields available:

 | XML Field Name | Interpretation |
 | - | - |